 According to the UNESCO web page, the full name is World Book and Copyright Day, and many festivities are planned all around the world.
 In addition, a World Book Capital is named each year, and that city promotes literacy throughout the year until April 23rd of the next year.
-Athens is the World Book Capital for 2018.
+Sharjah, a United Arab Emirates city on the Arabian Gulf, is the World Book Capital for 2019.

 - UN web page

 I'm all for promoting books, reading, and literacy; they have always been a big part of my life.
 What makes me especially happy is that Amazon.com is celebrating by offering 9 Kindle books for free!
 The 6 novels, 1 biography, and 1 true crime book have all been translated into English, and come from a wide variety of languages.
 In addition the books are by authors who are prize winners or best sellers in their native countries.
 Such a good chance to peek into another culture.
 I am looking forward to reading most of these books, and applying them to the Reading All Around the World Challenge!

 But hurry, these books are only free until 11:59 PM [Pacific Daylight Time] on Wednesday night.
 The time remaining is shown at the top of the download page, so check it in your local time zone.
 Here's the page on Amazon.com to get your free ebooks:

 * UN: World Book and Copyright Day 23 April

 * World Book Day - a British site for their day, 7 March 2019

 In the past, books were handed out across America on World Book Day.
 But that hasn't been done in a couple of years now.
 I wish someone would revive it.
 It was a fun day.ReplyDelete

 I didn't know about that.
 It sounds like a wonderful idea.
 In the Netherlands they commission a special novel each year and hand it out.
 This year you got to ride the trains free if you showed your copy of that book.
 How cool is that!ReplyDelete